Lebanon Travel Advice, Embassies & Tourist Offices

 Name checks against offender database

 Lebanese immigration authorities check all visitors’ names on arrival against a database of those wanted for, or convicted of, offences in Lebanon.
-If your name matches an entry on the database, you may be detained (or occasionally allowed entry by surrendering your passport) until they can prove that the record does not relate to you.
+If your name matches an entry on the database, you may be detained (or occasionally allowed entry by surrendering your passport) until they can be satisfied that the record does not relate to you.
 You might be able to do this by producing a copy of a birth certificate or other official documentation that allows parents’ names to be checked against the database.
 Consider carrying this kind of supporting documentation.

-Vaccination requirements
+Vaccine requirements

 Terrorism

 There is a high threat of terrorist attack globally affecting UK interests and British nationals, including from groups and individuals who view the UK and British nationals as targets.
-You should remain vigilant.
+Stay aware of your surroundings at all times.

 UK Counter Terrorism Policing has information and advice on staying safe abroad and what to do in the event of a terrorist attack.
 Find out how to reduce your risk from terrorism while abroad.